openPMD/openPMD-api/docs/source/dev/backend.rst

 IO Handler
 ----------
-Now that the user can specify that your new backend is to be used, a concrete mechanism for handling IO interactions is required.
+Now that the user can specify that the new backend is to be used, a concrete mechanism for handling IO interactions is required.
 We call this an ``IOHandler``.
 It is not concerned with any logic or constraints enforced by openPMD, but merely offers a small set of elementary IO operations.